cmgcds/fastvpinns/joss/paper.md

 # Minimal Working Example {#sec:minimal-working-example}

-With the higher level of abstraction provided by the FastVPINNs framework, users can solve a PDE with just 5 API calls.
-Shown below is a minimal working example to solve a Poisson equation using the FastVPINNs framework.
+With the higher level of abstraction provided by the FastVPINNs framework, users can solve a PDE with just five API calls.
+Shown below is a minimal working example to solve the Poisson equation using the FastVPINNs framework.

 ```python
 #load the geometry